 If you’re in the process of building a brand - be it a personal one or for a business venture, the choice of color scheme is a crucial component that you must not ignore.
 A brand color palette is not just for aesthetics but also for eliciting the right kind of emotions and responses towards your product, service or content.
-Color palettes for websites can help drive home your message and encourage audience engagement.
-People respond well to visual cues and colors and graphics are usually the first things they notice when they land on a website.
+Website color palettes can help drive home your message and encourage audience engagement.
+People respond well to visual cues, colors, and graphics; these are usually the first things they notice on a landing page of a website.

 How to Choose a Color Palette for Your Website

 This is where a good knowledge of your target market becomes very important.
-Understanding your audience, its personality and the emotions that your product invokes will help you choose the right color scheme for your site.
+You need to understand your audience.
+The personality and emotions that your product invokes will help you choose the right web color scheme for your website.

 Colors appeal to different emotions.
-Red evokes strong emotions and passions so it’s widely used in politics.
-It is also known to stimulate the appetite so you will notice many large food brands using red as their primary color.
-Yellow, on the other hand, represents youth and optimism but it is known to agitate babies.
+Website owners who have good color schemes for websites are often following color psychology to make sure they are attracting the right audience.
+Red evokes strong emotions and passions so it is widely used in politics and movements.
+It is also known to stimulate the appetite which is why you notice many large food brands use red as their primary color.
+Yellow, on the other hand, represents youth and optimism, but it is known to agitate babies so be careful in using this.
 Orange is for enthusiasm and excitement so you will most likely see it on call to action buttons and to target impulse buyers.

-As a rule of thumb, you want to stick to a color palette composed of up to three colors for your website.
+As a rule of thumb, you want to stick to a website color palette composed of up to three colors.
 Most websites even limit their choices to two and you want to make sure that the colors you choose do not clash with each other.

 Best Website Color Schemes in 2020